ckeditor/ckeditor4-docs/guides/dev/configuration/styles/README.md

 	// Code snippet (http://ckeditor.com/addon/codesnippet) style.
 	{ type: 'widget', widget: 'codeSnippet', attributes: { 'class': 'pulledSnippet narrow' } }

+If you are interested in seeing how this works in practice, see the [little demo of widget styling](http://ckeditor.com/tmp/4.4.0/widget-styles.html) that we prepared.
+It contains some further explanations as well as a working editor instance that includes the Enhanced Image and Code Snippet widgets with additional styling.

 ## The Stylesheet Parser Plugin

 Another simplified method of customizing the styles for the document created in CKEditor and populating the drop-down list with style definitions coming from an external CSS stylesheet file is also available.
 The optional [Stylesheet Parser](http://ckeditor.com/addon/stylesheetparser) plugin lets you use your existing CSS styles without the need to define the styles specifically for CKEditor in the format presented above.